PelicanPlatform/training-client/README.md

 * The "namespace prefix"
 * The "object name"

-These components are combined into a single string of the form
+These components are combined into a single string to form the Pelican URL:

 ```html
 <protocol>://<federation_URL>/<namespace_prefix>/<object_name>